MVS-sysgen/MVP/README.md

 When complete just update the `cache` file with `IMON370 XMI 1.0` and add the description `desc/IMON370` file and you've created your first MVP release!

+## Appendix B

+Some program require changes to hercules config files.
+With that in mind MVP has an action called `WRITE` which takes a file name (the file name and path **must** be lowercase) and the string to write, this entire argument must be surrounded by quotation marks.
+The file path begins one directory up from the MVP folder and the file will either be created or appended to, if the folder does not exist this will end in error.
+All strings placed in the file will be uppercase.

+for example: `./MVP WRITE "conf/local/dummy.cnf This is an example"` will create or append to the file `../conf/local/dummy.cnf` the following: `THIS IS AN EXAMPLE`.